-Evaluate the creation of more "missing middle housing" types.
-Braselton may benefit from evaluating diverse housing types other than single-family detached homes while maintaining consistency with Braselton's current housing inventory.
+Encourage the creation of more "missing middle housing" types.
+Braselton will benefit from having more diverse housing types other than single-family detached homes and apartment buildings not only to attract new residents, but to accommodate the changing needs of the town's population.
 The facing page explains the concept of "missing middle housing."